eProsima/vulcanexus/docs/rst/tutorials/cloud/wan_edge_cloud/wan_edge_cloud.rst

 Running turtlesim_node on the edge
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First, setup the Vulcanexus environment to have the ``turtlesim_node`` available.
+Setup the Vulcanexus environment to have the ``turtlesim_node`` available.
-For this there are two options:
+For this, there are two possible options:

 #.
 Running the Vulcanexus Docker image.

     Run the Vulcanexus Docker image with: